respinos/umich-arclight/.docker/README.md

 container has started, not necessarily when the main process (e.g., Rails server, Postgres, etc.) is ready to fully initialized.

+For more information, run `./dev.sh --help`.

-To access a command prompt in the `app` container run:
+To access an interactive shell in the `app` container run the `bash` command:

     $ ./dev.sh exec app bash